drmalex07/hello-octapus/README.md

 hello-octapus
 =============

 A helloworld repository.
 I use this only for testing Git functionality!

 The hello.py program is also a simple helloworld program.
+This README is following the reStructuredText format!